ibm-cloud-docs/vpc/pps-review.md

       ```
       {: pre}

-The following example shows how to use the API to permit, deny, or revoke an account-specific connection request.
+The following example shows how to use the API to permit, deny, or revoke an account-specific connection request:

 1. To permit a connection request:

       ```sh